 - What is the estimated number of patients affected by the condition?

-At the time of designation, AML affected less than 2 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of fewer than 101,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, AML affected less than 2 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 101,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?